icathaid/lab-14/lab/README.md

 ###  Build Instructions

-  - Both servers are contained in the same repo
+  - Both servers are contained in the same repo on `Master` branch
     - /auth-server contains the backend server
     - /web-server contains the front end server
       - both can be built with `npm i` and then started with `npm start`

+In order to deploy both of these to heroku, I had to split the app into two branches and deploy them each separately, so the `auth-server` branch contains only the back end code, and the `web-server` branch contains only the front end code.

 ####  Description